 Every university has a learning management system (LMS) for courses and programmes.
 The LMS can contain a range of more or less advanced teaching tools.
 In their courses the students can, for example, communicate with teachers and fellow students, retrieve course materials, submit assignments and tests etc. At present, the Student Portal at Uppsala University is the main system used.

 What does the project New Learning Management System at Uppsala University involve?

 The University has procured a new learning management system (LMS) to replace, in the long term, the present centrally managed learning systems: Ping Pong, Moodle at Campus Gotland, and parts of the Student Portal.

 No, the Student Portal will exist for another few years.
 Once a new LMS is in place, courses and teaching will be transferred to it.
 This process will take place successively, with support provided for the users.
 When teaching no longer takes place in the Student Portal, it will nonetheless remain for as long as it is needed to ensure good functionality for course and study administration.

 When did work on procuring a new LMS begin?

-The work has just started.
-The project group, with representatives from all the disciplinary domains, had its first meeting on 26 August.
-In mid-September, the steering group will meet, and only after this will the drafting of documents for the procurement begin.
-Student representatives are included in the steering group, and are currently being appointed to the project group.
+The project group, with representatives from all the disciplinary domains, had its first meeting in August 2016.
+In mid-September, the steering group met.
 Information about the project is published on an ongoing basis on the project page in Medarbetarportalen (the Employee Portal).

 Why does Uppsala University need a new learning management system when good systems for the teaching here already exist?